-Report to: Licensing and Regulatory Committee Meeting Date of Meeting: Monday 10 June 24 Subject: Southport Eastern Access Highway Improvements Report of: Assistant Director Place (Highways and Public Protection) Wards Affected: Dukes; Kew; Norwood; Cabinet Portfolio: Housing and Highways Is this a Key Decision: No Included in Forward Plan: No Exempt / Confidential Report: No
+Southport Eastern Access Highway Improvements Date of meeting: 7/11/24 Report to: Licensing and Regulatory Committee Report of: Assistant Director Highways & Public Protection Portfolio: Housing & Highways Wards affected: Norwood, Kew ls this a key decision: No Included in Forward Plan: No Exempt/confidential report: No

 Summary: This report seeks Committee approval to changes to the highway to deliver improvements for the Southport Eastern Access Scheme which defines an area of key routes to and from Southport town centre, including Scarisbrick New Road, Southport Road, Kew Roundabout, Foul Lane, Meols Cop Road, Norwood Road and Haig Avenue.
-This improvement will be delivered on a phased approach, with Phase 1 to be completed during 2025/ 2026 and Phase 2 being delivered from 2026 to meet funding requirements.
-This report specifically relates to Phase 1 and 2 which currently have potential funding from the City Region City Region Sustainable Transport Settlement (CRSTS) of £16.8million and for which the Council is developing a Full Business Case (FBC).
+This improvement will be delivered on a phased approach, with Phase 1 to be completed during 2025/2026 and Phase 2 being delivered from 2026 to meet funding requirements.
+This report specifically relates to Phase 1 and 2 which have been allocated £18.815m of funding from the City Region City Region Sustainable Transport Settlement (CRSTS) for delivery by March 2027.

-Part of this funding will be steered towards mitigation measures in the wider Norwood area to avoid any rat running of traffic as a result of the junction improvements and to improve the public realm.
-These mitigation measures are being developed using a collaborative approach with Ward Members and the community and will be brought back to a future L&R Committee meeting.
+Part of this funding will be directed towards mitigation measures in the wider Norwood area to avoid any rat running of traffic as a result of the junction improvements and to improve the public realm.
+These mitigation measures have been developed using a collaborative approach with Ward Members and the community and are subject to separate report.